AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-technologies.md

 Sling is *content-centric*.
 This means that processing is focused on the content as each (HTTP) request is mapped onto content in the form of a JCR resource (a repository node):

 * The first target is the resource (JCR node) holding the content
-* Secondly, the representation, or script, is located from the resource properties in combination with certain parts of the request (e.g. selectors and/or the extension)
+* Secondly, the representation, or script, is located from the resource properties in combination with certain parts of the request (for example, selectors and/or the extension)

 ### RESTful Sling {#restful-sling}